dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

 The first step to migrating a workflow is the same as adding a new workflow via GitHub apps: install our Dockstore GitHub app onto your repository or organization.
 You do this by navigating to ``/my-workflows``, clicking the ``+`` button on the left hand sidebar, selecting ``Register using GitHub Apps``, and then clicking
 ``+ Manage Dockstore Installation on GitHub``.
-You'll then be redirected to GitHub where you can select which repository can be accessed by the GitHub app.
+You'll then be redirected to GitHub where you can select which repositories can be accessed by the GitHub app.

 Creating a .dockstore.yml File
 -------------------------------

 Once the GitHub app is installed on the correct repo, the next step is to create a ``/.dockstore.yml`` file.
-We'll cover a very straigtforward example first, but depending on how you configured the workflow during registration and whether your GitHub repository houses multiple Dockstore workflows, there will be additional steps to writing your ``/.dockstore.yml`` file.
+We'll cover a very straigtforward example first, but depending on how you configured the workflow during registration and whether your GitHub repository houses multiple workflows published on Dockstore, there will be additional steps to writing your ``/.dockstore.yml`` file.

 Let's say we have the following CWL workflow registered on Dockstore that came from this `repository <https://github.com/NatalieEO/ghapps-single-workflow>`__ and you would like to convert the master branch.